 Space is limited to the first 30 people who sign up for a given service on our website.
 If you have trouble, don’t despair.
 Help can be had by calling our church office at (360) 733-1325.
 Don’t forget to register every single person who’s attending church with you.
 And if reservations fill up or you need to cancel your reservation, call the church office.
 We’ll have a waiting list on hand and can free up spaces or consider additional services, if needed.

 Have you been feeling a little “off” lately?
 Stay at home if you have experienced cough, fever, chills, muscle pain, shortness of breath/difficulty breathing, sore throat or a loss of taste or smell in the last 48 hours.
 And please call the church to cancel your reservation.

-Before you step out of your car, put that mask on—and make sure your mask covers your mouth and nose.
+Before you step out of your car, put that three-layer mask on—and make sure your mask covers your mouth and nose.
 Everyone who is over 2 years old must wear a mask to help protect others.
+(Please leave the gaiter mask at home.)
+If you’re unsure if your mask has three layers, you can either add a second mask of your own or add a surgical mask offered at the front door of the church.
 You’re going to keep that mask firmly affixed (nose and mouth) at all times, even while in the restroom.
-Please note: Masks are required regardless of vaccination status.
+Please note: A three-layer mask is required regardless of vaccination status.

 Make a Stop

 Get your temperature taken before entering the office door.
 A volunteer will do a mask check and verify your reservation as well.

 Walk directly to the sanctuary and sit yourself down in a spot with a blue X. Your family unit or bubble should sit right down next to you.
 Stay at least 6 feet from anyone who’s not in your household or bubble.